 The HS must examine ancillary substances in yeast.
 One ancillary substance that was identified earlier by the HS is butylated hydroxytoluene (BHT).
 There is a TAP review of BHT as an "inert" in pheromone products.
 The following comes from that and other sources, as indicated:

-- 1. Environmental impacts from its use or manufacture.
-An EPA memo states that BHT is moderately to slightly toxic to aquatic organisms.
-Another review cites classification as hazardous. - 2.
-Effects on human health.
-"Butylated Hydroxytoluene (BHT) is classified as irritating to the eyes, respiratory system, and skin under European classification.
-Allergic contact dermatitis and contact urticaria are associated with exposure to BHT.
-It is currently listed as
+1. Environmental impacts from its use or manufacture.
+An EPA memo states that BHT is moderately to slightly toxic to aquatic organisms.9 Another review cites classification as hazardous.10